Kingplayzfooty/WHSTechNotes/journal.md

 # December 15, 2025

 This winter break, I plan to play soccer, hang out with friends and family, and maybe go out to places.

+# January 6, 2026

+Over the break I used technology in a lot of ways seeing how its basically essential in our daily lives now.
+I used technology to purchase some new cleats for soccer.
+I used tech to stream on my twitch account when I was playing video games.
+And I used tech to edit some videos i've been working on.
+Technology helped me alot over the break, showing just how much I use it on the daily.